 Learning disabilities?
 In the same battery of tests I’d learned I have something called “auditory processing disorder” and some other things as well.
 So I clicked again, annoyed.

-On the next screen the system summarized me thus: Female, age 47, has advanced degrees, multiple disabilities.
+On the next screen the system summarized me thus: Female, age 47, has advanced degrees and multiple disabilities.
 Multiple what??
 I could not cope with those words.
 I pushed them out of my mind and concentrated on taking the test.